Silver Jubilee of Elizabeth II: United Kingdom

 On 3 May, a humble address was presented to the Queen on the occasion of her Silver Jubilee.
 The next day, she addressed Parliament at Westminster Hall, and her speech was deemed controversial by some parliamentarians.
 The Queen referred to "keen discussion of proposals for devolution to Scotland and Wales within the United Kingdom".
 While she could "readily understand these aspirations", the Queen added that she could not "forget that I was crowned Queen of the United Kingdom of Great Britain and Northern Ireland.
 Perhaps this Jubilee is a time to remind ourselves of the benefits which union has conferred, at home and in our international dealings, on the inhabitants of all parts of this United Kingdom".
-The SNP MP Donald Stewart later asked if Prime Minister James Callaghan accepted "responsibility" for the Queen's remarks.
+The Scottish National Party MP Donald Stewart later asked if Prime Minister James Callaghan accepted "responsibility" for the Queen's remarks.

 On 6 June, the Queen lit a bonfire beacon at Windsor Castle, the light of which spread across the night in a chain of other beacons throughout the whole country.
-On 7 June, crowds lined the route of the procession to St Paul's Cathedral, where the royal family attended a national service of thanksgiving alongside many world leaders, including United States President Jimmy Carter, and Prime Minister James Callaghan as well as all of the living former prime ministers (Harold Macmillan, The Lord Home of the Hirsel, Sir Harold Wilson and Edward Heath).
+On 7 June, crowds lined the route of the procession to St Paul's Cathedral, where the royal family attended a national service of thanksgiving alongside many world leaders, including United States President Jimmy Carter, and Prime Minister James Callaghan as well as all of the living former prime ministers (Harold Macmillan, Alec Douglas-Home, Sir Harold Wilson and Edward Heath).
 The service was followed by lunch in the Guildhall, hosted by the Lord Mayor of the City of London Peter Vanneck.
 At the reception, the Queen was quoted as saying:

 After the luncheon, the procession continued down The Mall to Buckingham Palace, where an estimated one million people lined the pavements to see the family wave to onlookers.
 A further 500 million people around the Commonwealth watched the day's events on live television.
 On 7 June, streets and villages threw elaborate parties for all their residents, and many streets strung bunting (the little flags were usually modelled in pattern after the Union Flag) from rooftop to rooftop across the street.
 In addition to parties, many streets decorated motor vehicles as historical events from Britain's past, and drove them about town, organising their very own parades.
 In London alone there were over 4000 organised parties for individual streets and neighbourhoods.
 Throughout the entire day, onlookers were greeted by the Queen many times as she made several appearances for pictures from the balcony of Buckingham Palace.

 On 9 June, the Queen made a Royal Progress trip via boat up the River Thames from Greenwich to Lambeth, in a re-enactment of the famous progresses taken by Queen Elizabeth I. On the trip, the Queen officially opened the Silver Jubilee Walkway and the South Bank Jubilee Gardens, two of numerous places named after the festivities.
 In the evening, she presided over a fireworks display and was taken subsequently by a procession of lighted carriages to Buckingham Palace, where she greeted onlookers yet again from her balcony.